-Alas, following just a few hours at home, we were back in hospital for several nights for Pixie to be fed via a nasogastric (NG) tube inserted up her nose and into her stomach.
-I may sound nonchalant, but trust me when I say this was ten times more harrowing than her traumatic birth (and something I intend to elaborate on soon).
+Alas, following just a few hours at home, we were admitted back to hospital for several nights for Pixie to be tube fed.
+Pixie was so little and lethargic I couldn’t wake her to feed and she’d become dehydrated.
+I may sound nonchalant, but trust me when I say this was ten times more harrowing than her traumatic birth.

 It was necessary to supplement with formula at this point; I already felt like a failure.

-During this time, I had access to some fantstic equipment and was expressing every two to three hours – or at least attempting to – including throughout the night.
+During this time, I had access to some fantastic equipment and was expressing every two to three hours day and night – or at least attempting to.
 I was resolute.
-And as my precious Pixie grew stronger and the tube was removed, I was able to resume breastfeeding.
+And as my precious Pixie grew stronger and her tube was removed, I was able to resume breastfeeding.

-However, while on this ward (not the recovery ward since we’d left and returned), the nursing staff were dogmatic in trying to persuade me to try our daughter with a bottle.
+However, while on this ward (not the labour recovery ward, since we’d left and returned), the nursing staff were dogmatic in trying to persuade me to try our daughter with a bottle.
 The main reasons were because she was still too weak to breastfeed and the staff didn’t have the time to cup feed her (and I wasn’t allowed to!).
 I think this is pretty poor, but probably very common.
 I stood my ground and stubbornly refused – and we’ve never looked back.
-(If you follow my blog, you’ll know I was beginning the process of weaning not so long ago.
-My main objective was to improve night wakings; and while I have successfully night-weaned, I’m still feeding first thing in the morning and before bed.
-Since this suits us, I’m in no hurry to end our breastfeeding journey, though I suspect it will come to a natural end in the not too distant future.)

 After we left hospital for the second time, I had a fantastic lady from Families and Babies out to visit us at home; she was also in regular contact via text message to ensure I was happy with our progress.

 Women have many and varied a reason for choosing to bottle feed – and that’s okay.
-Though I personally think breast is best, I don’t judge those who make a different choice.
-That’s not the purpose of this post at all.
+Though I believe breast is best, I don’t judge those who make a different choice.

 If women make an educated decision not to breastfeed, then I applaud them for being empowered to make that informed choice.
 If, however, they mistakenly believe they can’t; if a health professional dissuades them from continuing for a spurious reason; if they don’t believe they have enough supply to satisfy their infant – these are the inaccuracies I hope to address and the propaganda I hope to disprove.